big-tuwien/big-tuwien.github.io/content/publication/tuw-235993/index.md

 publication_types:
 - '1'
 publishDate: '2014-12-08'
+specifics: 'Vortrag: IEEE Conference on Biomedical Engineering and Sciences (IECBES 2014), Miri, Malaysia; 08.12.2014 - 10.12.2014; in: "Proceedings of the Conference on Biomedical Engineering and Sciences", IEEE, (2014).'
 title: WristDroid - a Serious Game to Support and Motivate Patients throughout their Wrist Rehabilitation
 url_pdf: ''